vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 **Invalid Command Results**
 ![result for 'addEventDetails eid/3 pid/2 pid/3 vne/3'](images/add-event-details/invalid.png)

-### View a list of Events: `viewEvents`
+### Listing all events: `viewEvents`

-View all the events in a list.
+Shows a list of all events in EventWise.

 **Expected Command Result**
 ![Ui](images/ViewEventsUI.png)

-### View Event Details: `viewEvent`
+### Displaying details for an event: `viewEvent`

-View details for a specified event.
+Displays all details for a specified event.

 Format: `viewEvent eid/EVENT_ID`

 **Event details to be displayed**
 - Event Name
 - Description
+- From Date
-- Date / Time
+- To Date
 - Venue Name
 - Guest List
 - Vendor List

 * Displays the details for the event at the specified `EVENT_ID` from the event list.
-* The Event ID refers to the index number shown in the displayed event list.
+  The Event ID refers to the index number shown in the displayed event list.
-* The Event ID **must be a positive integer** 1, 2, 3, …​
+  The Event ID **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `viewEvents` followed by `viewEvent eid/3` shows the details of the 3rd event in the event list.
+* `viewEvents` followed by `viewEvent eid/3` shows the details of the 3rd event in the events list.

 **Expected Command Result**
 ![Expected Result UI](images/view-event/result.png)